batmaster/react-superadmin/DEVELOPER_SUMMARY.md

 ## Notes for Next Session

-- Dropdown component is complete and ready for PR
+- ArrayInput component is complete and ready for PR
 - All tests are passing
 - Documentation includes live examples
+- CRUD component testing has been significantly improved
 - Follow established pattern for next component
 - Maintain clean, minimal design aesthetic
 - Focus on admin framework use cases, not generic UI library